SUSSEX, WI, November 2, 2021 — Quad/Graphics, Inc. (NYSE: QUAD) (“Quad” or the “Company”), today reported results for the third quarter of 2021.

 Quarterly conference call

 Quad will hold a conference call at 10 a.m.
-ET on Wednesday, November 4, 2020, to discuss third quarter and full-year results.
-A slide presentation will be concurrently available on the Investors section of Quad’s website at www.quad.com/investors.
-Quad will conduct a question and answer session.
+ET on Wednesday, November 3, to discuss third quarter and year-to-date 2021 results.
+As part of the conference call, Quad will conduct a question and answer session.
 Investors are invited to email their questions in advance to IR@quad.com.

-Participants may pre-register for the webcast by navigating to https://dpregister.com/sreg/10148791/daba91cc3a.
-Participants will be given a unique PIN to gain immediate access to the call on November 4, bypassing the live operator.
+Participants can pre-register for the webcast by navigating to https://dpregister.com/sreg/10161221/eec196c88e.
+Participants will be given a unique PIN to gain immediate access to the call on November 3, bypassing the live operator.
 Participants may pre-register at any time, including up to and after the call start time.

 Alternatively, participants without internet access may dial in on the day of the call as follows: